percolatestudio/meteor-synced-cron/README.md

     // Name of collection to use for synchronisation and logging
     collectionName: 'cronHistory',

-    // Default to using localTime
+    // Default to localTime
-    utc: false,
+    timeline: 'utc' | 'localtime' | 'America/New_York',

     /*
       TTL in seconds for history records in collection to expire